© 2015 Ganatra Law PLLC – All Rights Reserved.

 Route 2015 requires all offerors of shortened debt tender offers to take the additional disclosure steps described below in addition to complying with the base IWD press release publication requirement.

-Any offeror in a shortened debt tender offer must use "commercially reasonable efforts" to send the IWD press release via email or other electronic communication to "all investors who subscribe to one or more corporate action e-mails or similar lists." corporate action is any event that will result in a material change to a company and affect its stakeholders, including equity holders as well as debt holders.
+Any offeror in a shortened debt tender offer must use "commercially reasonable efforts" to send the IWD press release via email or other electronic communication to "all investors who subscribe to one or more corporate action e-mails or similar lists."
+A corporate action is any event that will result in a material change to a company and affect its stakeholders, including equity holders as well as debt holders.
 Stock splits, dividends, mergers, acquisitions and spinoffs are all examples of corporate actions.

 The Route 2015 No-Action Letter does not specify a deadline for sending this email blast or other electronic communication.
 We would advise that offeror "hit the send button" contemporaneously with the publication of the IWD press release or as soon as possible after such publication on the first day of the Five Business Day tender offer period.